joyous4/Document-Summarizer/README.md

 # PDF Assistant with Langchain4J, Spring Boot and AstraDB

-This repository contains source code for the PDF Assistant application, that can answer questions based on the information contained in a given PDF.

 It uses the LangChain4J framework to interact with OpenAI LLM, AstraDB to store the embeddings, and Spring Boot as the framework to create REST API.

-Link to Video Tutorial: https://youtu.be/mvvRXu_KJSU

 You can find the application running against Ollama with Llama3 and PGVector Embedding store in the branch - `ollama_with_pgvector`